c1ph3r-fsocitey/real_time_object_detection/README.md

 # Real Time Object Detection

-Here is a program made in python to track and detect objects in real time
+This is a Script made in Python to detect objects in real time using Yolo v8

 ## Steps to use the code